distractor/WingChecker_Documentation/readme.md

 mkdocs gh-deploy
 ```

-This pushes new commit to `gh-pages` branch, which is used to serve to documentation.Ł
+This pushes new commit to `gh-pages` branch, which is used to serve the documentation.